-Important: The parent directories for all entries in this file must already exist on the passive SMW.
+Procedure 38.
+Add site-specific files to the synchronization list ensure that the parent directory exists on the passive SMW.
 In some cases, you must either manually create directories on the passive SMW or copy the directory structure from the active SMW.
 With either method, be sure that owner, group, and permissions are maintained, because csync2 can be sensitive to mismatches.